CSU Chancellor's Doctoral Incentive Program

 In addition to the application materials indicated in the application checklist, you must also download and submit with your application a Permission to Publish form.
 This form is a campus-specific document and is available only on the Graduate Studies website.

 Applications will be reviewed by a committee, which will make recommendations to the President for his nominations.
 Those nominations will be forwarded to the Chancellor's Office for system-wide review.
-If you have any questions, please do not hesitate to contact Graduate Studies & Research.
+For assistance, or if you have any questions, please do not hesitate to contact Dr. Ted Butryn, Faculty Administrator Graduate Studies (GUP), at firstname.lastname@example.org.

 CSU Chancellor's Doctoral Incentive Program Past Winners

-The Chancellor's Doctoral Incentive Program Systemwide Selection Committee recently met in early spring 2014 to review all of the applications submitted systemwide.
-San Jose State University is pleased to announce that five applicants from this university were accepted.
-Read more about the winners and their mentors here.
+The Chancellor's Doctoral Incentive Program Systemwide Selection Committee recently met in early spring 2015 to review all of the applications submitted systemwide.
+San Jose State University is pleased to announce its sole applicant received this prestigious award.
+Read more about Frank Ortega and his mentor here.